Last Updated:

 12. Final Thoughts on "The Glow"

-In a world of black rectangles and fabric-covered blobs, the Harman Kardon SoundSticks 5 stands unapologetically as a piece of sculpture.
-That it now sounds as good as it looks is the headline we have been waiting twenty years to write.
+In a market full of black rectangles and fabric-covered blobs, the Harman Kardon SoundSticks 5 stands unapologetically as a piece of sculpture.
+That it now sounds as good as it looks is the headline the series has spent twenty years working toward.

 Comments